-CF 501 - Environmental Fragrances for Non-CFM Majors

-2 credits; 1 lecture and 2 lab hours This course will introduce students to the role of scent in multiple CPG categories.
+CF: Cosmetics and Fragrance Marketing and Management (MPS) CF 501 - Environmental Fragrances for Non-CFM Majors 2 credits; 1 lecture and 2 lab hours This course will introduce students to the role of scent in multiple CPG categories.
 It will provide an in depth knowledge of these product categories, the companies that produce them. and the role of sustainability and CSR.
-Students will be design and evaluate functional fragrances, incorporating them into finished products, and running sensory evaluation studies and stability test son them.
+Students will be design and evaluate functional fragrances, CF 505 - Innovations in the Development of the Beauty Industry incorporating them into finished products. stability test son them.